AqwamCreates/DataPredict-Neural/docs/API/HolderBlocks/NullaryFunctionHolder.md

 * Function: The nullary function where the function generates an output without using any inputs.

-* FirstDerivativeFunction: The first derivative of the nullary function.
+* ChainRuleFirstDerivativeFunction: The chain rule first derivative function of the nullary function.

-* SecondStepFirstDerivativeFunction: The second step of first derivative of the nullary function.
+* FirstDerivativeFunction: The first derivative function of the nullary function.

 #### Returns: